acm-uiuc/til/_til/tmux/create-a-new-session-in-a-new-server.md

+---
-# Create A New Session In A New Server
+title: Create A New Session In A New Server
+category: tmux
+---

 Any tmux command will, by default, be invoked against the `default` server.
 You can instruct tmux to perform commands against a different server